mnovacyu/FSND-Virtual-Machine/README.md

 ### Run Log Analysis Tool
 1. From within the vm, download the `solution/solution.py` script
 1. Run the script - `python3 solution.py`
-1. A copy of the output is located in `solution/solution_output.txt`
+1. A copy of the intended output is located in `solution/solution_output.txt`